-Quality public places, streets, and centers can create a sense of place and a destination.
 While a variety of components contribute to placemaking, it is the identity associated with a place that makes it memorable, pleasant, and meaningful.
-In the case of Loretto Heights, there is already a strong sense of place connected with the enduring presence of the former institutional campus.
+Within the Loretto Heights plan area, there is already a strong sense of place connected with the enduring presence of the former institutional campus.
 Any redevelopment of the campus needs to retain this identity while incorporating new urban design elements that will contribute to even more dynamic placemaking.
-For example, well-articulated streets, framed by development along the street, with well-designed building facades that are compatible with existing historic character, promote civic pride and tend to have a greater sense of place than those streets that lack transparency or active uses for the pedestrian.
+For example, well-articulated streets, framed by development along the street, with welldesigned building facades that are compatible with existing historic character, promote civic pride and tend to have a greater sense of place than those streets that lack transparency or active uses for the pedestrian.